 If the 403 error message “403 Forbidden” appears after you have made changes to your website, then this means that the 403 error is coming from a .htaccess file.

-If you are an OpenLitespeed user, then you need to restart your LiteSpeed server using the below command in terminal
+If you are an OpenLitespeed user, then you need to restart your LiteSpeed server using the below command in the terminal.

 Check File and Directory Permissions

 After checking your .htaccess file for errors, next check permissions on files or directories.
-403 Forbidden message could also be caused by incorrect permission settings on the public_html folder.
-To fix files and directories permission, you need to connect to your server using SSH using an FTP client or file manager in cPanel.
+Incorrect permission settings on the public_html folder could also cause 403 Forbidden message.
+To fix files and directories permission, you must connect to your server using SSH using an FTP client or file manager in cPanel.

-After connected via SSH, run these 2 commands under public_html or main directory of the WordPress installation:
+After connecting via SSH, run these 2 commands under public_html or the main directory of the WordPress installation:

 If SSH is not available, try FTP or file manager in cPanel.
-Right-click on the directory and file name and select “permission manager,” and set permission.
+Right-click on the directory and file name, select “permission manager,” and set permission.

-Directory permission should be set to 744 or 755, and similarly, file permission should be set 640 or 644.
+Directory permission should be set to 744 or 755; similarly, file permission should be set to 640 or 644.

-After you have applied these changes, the 403 Forbidden message should not appear anymore.
+After applying these changes, the 403 Forbidden messages should no longer appear.

 Plugin, theme, or cache conflict

-In order to know the 403 error message is coming from a specific plugin, you can deactivate it temporarily and see if the 403 Forbidden error still appears.
+To know if the 403 error message is coming from a specific plugin, you can deactivate it temporarily and see if the 403 Forbidden error still appears.

-If the 403 error still persists after the deactivation of plugins, then this may be a problem with the theme.
-You should download the latest version or switch to the WordPress default theme temporarily.
+If the 403 error persists after the deactivation of plugins, this may be a problem with the theme.
+You should download the latest version or temporarily switch to the WordPress default theme.

-If the 403 Error still persists even when the plugins are deactivated and the theme switched, you may try to clear the cache and cookies on your browser.
+If the 403 Error persists even when the plugins are deactivated and the theme is switched, you may try to clear the cache and cookies on your browser.